lemblam/immunity/README.md

 # immunity
-a collection of bioinformatics analysis using publicly available tools and datasets
+a collection of bioinformatics analysis/practice using publicly available tools and datasets